Adythyaah/fitness-mental-health-dashboard/README.md

 Mood vs. Workout Type: Stacked bar chart comparing how workouts influence mood.
 Mood Over Time: Dot chart tracking emotional trends across days.

+Objective
+The goal of this dashboard is to:
+Promote self-awareness in daily health and emotional patterns Understand how workouts impact mood and weight Encourage balanced hydration and exercise routines